bitwarden/help/_articles/account/keyboard-shortcuts.md

 description: "Learn keyboard shortcuts for the Bitwarden password manager for lightning fast password management."
 ---

-## Browser extension shortcuts
+## Browser Extension Shortcuts

+Some browsers, including Microsoft Edge, may use the below key combinations for other default shortcuts.
+In these cases, you'll need to configure your browsers shortcuts.
+For Chromium-based browsers (Chrome, Edge, Vivaldi, Brave, etc.) this can be done from `chrome://extensions/shortcuts`, `edge://extensions/shortcts`, and so on.
+For Firefox, use [this article](https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox) to help you manage extension shortcuts.

 {% callout info %}
-- Autofill for Microsoft Edge requires the latest Chromium-based version.
+Autofill for Microsoft Edge requires the latest Chromium-based version.
-- Some browsers may use the below key combinations for other default shortcuts and may require configuration.
-- You can configure browser extension shortcuts on most Chrome-based browsers (Chrome, Edge, Vivaldi, Brave, etc.) by visiting `chrome://extensions/shortcuts`.
-- Firefox shortcuts can be changed by [managing extension shortcuts](https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox).
 {% endcallout %}

 - Ctrl/CMD `+` Shift `+` Y  `→` Activate extension